Get

 Which breed is right for you will depend somewhat on your commitment to supervising your pet.
 The Sphynx will need near-constant supervision and attention.
 It’s better suited to large families where someone is always home.
 You must also prevent sunlight from burning their skin.

-The Peterbald is a much healthier cat, and if you get any coat besides the bald, you can allow minimal amounts of sunlight into your home.
+The Peterbald is generally a much healthier cat, and if you get any coat besides the bald, you can allow minimal amounts of sunlight into your home.
 They are more independent and less likely to injure themselves.
 Peterbalds will still come to you for warmth and will spend a significant amount of time on your lap.

 Featured Image Credit: Left – Seregraff, Shutterstock | Right – Alexander Piragis, Shutterstock